2013 San Antonio Talons season

 The San Antonio Talons season was the 13th season for the franchise, the fourth in the Arena Football League, and the second in San Antonio, Texas.
-The team was coached by Lee Johnson and played their home games at the Alamodome.
-Finishing the season with a 10–8 record, the Talons missed the playoffs by losing a tiebreaker with the Chicago Rush.
-They also finished the season with 9 different quarterbacks, 6 of them getting injured.
+The team was coached by Lee Johnson and played its home games at the Alamodome.
+The Talons finished the regular season with a 10–8 record but missed the playoffs after losing a tiebreaker with the Chicago Rush.
+During the season, San Antonio used nine different quarterbacks, with six missing time due to injuries.